Nadine2016/knative/cli-reference.md

 <dd>Specifies the number of times to retry the job.
 The default value is 3.
 This value is optional.</dd>
 <dt>`-e`, `--env`</dt>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job.
-This value overrides any image passed in the job definition.This value is optional.
+This value overrides any image that is passed in the job definition.
+This value is optional.
 The format for the image must be `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.</dd>
 <dd>Indicates any environmental variables to pass to the image.
 Variables use a `KEY=VALUE` format.
-This value overrides any environmental variables passed in the job definition.
+This value overrides any environmental variables that are passed in the job definition.
 This value is optional. </dd>
 <dt>`-a`, `--argument`</dt>
 <dd>Indicates any arguments to pass to the image.
 You can specify multiple arguments by using a comma-separated list.
-This value overrides any arguments passed in the job definition.
+This value overrides any arguments that are passed in the job definition.
 This value is optional.</dd>
 <dt>`-c`, `--command`</dt>
 <dd>Set any commands for the job.
-This value overrides any commands passed in the job definition.
+This value overrides any commands that are passed in the job definition.
 This value is optional.</dd>
 <dt>`--cpu`</dt>
-<dd>Specifies the number of CPUs to assign to the container running the image.
-This value overrides any `--cpu` value assigned in the job definition.
+<dd>Specifies the number of CPUs to assign to the container that is running the image.
+This value overrides any `--cpu` value that is assigned in the job definition.
 If this value is not set in the job definition or the job run, the default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>
-<dd>Specifies the amount of memory to assign to the container running the image.
-This value overrides any `--memory` value assigned in the job definition.
-If this value is not set in the job definition or the job run, the default value is 64M.
-This value is optional.</dd>
+<dd>Specifies the amount of memory to assign to the container that is running the image.
+This value overrides any `--memory` value that is assigned in the job definition.
+If this value is not set in the job definition or the job run, the default value is 64 M. This value is optional.</dd>
 </dl>

 **Example**

 The following example creates three new pods to run the container image specified in the `hello` JobDefinition.
 The resource limits and requests are applied per pod, so each of the pods gets 128 MB memory and 1 vCPU.
-This array job allocates 5 \* 128MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.
+This array job allocates 5 \* 128 MiB = 640 MiB memory and 5 \* 1 vCPU = 5 vCPUs.

 ```
 ibmcloud coligo job run --name hello --jobdef hello --arraysize 5 --retryLimit 2 --memory 128M --cpu 1